hanasakiryou/Minecraft-Worlds/README.md

 > To maintain the loveliness and harmony of our community, uploads containing:
-> 1. Any **destructive and malicious** attempts in other people's map, and the PUSH attempt to the remote.
+> 1. Any **destructive and malicious** attempts in other people's map (unauthorized changes in other people's folder).
 > 2. Any upload request containing maps with **political** contents, **copyright issue related** contents, **sexual** contents which is extreme and illegal in most countries, **disturbing** contents which is illegal in > most countries, and any other contents that would arise legal issue.
 >
-> WOULD BE REJECTED WITHOUT FURTHER NOTICE.
+> WOULD BE REJECTED WITHOUT CONSIDERATION.
+>
+> THE USER CONDUCTING SUCH MISBEHAVIOR WOULD ALSO BE BANNED FROM THE COMMUNITY.

 We provide these two methods for uploading your map(s) to our repository.